 Up until 2013, the SEC prohibited companies and brokers under Rule 506 from advertising private placements.
-But new regulations issued in accordance with the Jumpstart Our Business Startups Act, or JOBS Act, now allow a company to raise an unlimited amount of money even if it does advertise or solicit investors as long as all investors are accredited investors and the company has taken steps to verify that they are accredited.
+But regulations issued that summer in accordance with the Jumpstart Our Business Startups Act, or JOBS Act, allow a company to raise an unlimited amount of money even if it does advertise or solicit investors as long as all investors are accredited investors and the company has taken steps to verify that they are accredited.

 In general, securities acquired in a private placement are “restricted,” meaning investors can’t resell them without registration or an applicable exemption under the securities law.
 The company must also file a brief notice of the offering with the SEC.
 For investors, however, even after the restricted period ends, they might still struggle to sell those securities, as private placement securities are generally very illiquid.

 Issuers selling securities in a private placement generally have fewer disclosure requirements than issuers that sell securities in a public offering.

 In short, an issuer must abide by the antifraud provisions of securities law when disclosing information about its private placement offering, no matter who it is selling to, but when non-accredited investors are involved, the issuer must also disclose other key information, such as financial statements.
 As such, investors may gather information on their own beyond what is provided in the offering documents to make an informed investment decision and should recognize that they may lock themselves into an investment that is difficult to liquate and that could come with high transaction costs.